dgudenkov-foreign-languages-homework/homework/homework-117/unit87.md

     - Come and sit with us.
 There's plenty of room.
     - She knows a lot, but she still has plenty to learn.
     - It's an interesting town to visit.
 There plenty to see.
     - I'm sure we'll find somewhere to stay.
-There is plenty of hotels.
+There are plenty of hotels.

 3.
     - She isn't very popular.
 She has few friends.